Why Should I Get Nutrigenetic Screening Before Choosing a Prenatal Vitamin?

 This is where nutrigenetic testing can fill in the gaps by identifying any inefficiencies in your nutrient pathways.
 Then you can find prenatal supplements that will support optimal health for you and your baby.

 Key vitamins and minerals in pregnancy

-DHA is an essential fat that supports the growth of a developing baby’s brain, eyes, and immune function.
+DHA is an omega-3 fat that supports the growth of a developing baby’s brain, eyes, and immune system.
 Studies show that DHA should be taken during all trimesters of pregnancy for the most benefit.
-Some women have a variant gene that reduces how much DHA is synthesized.
-Get genetic testing before conception to determine if you need to add more DHA to reach the levels required for your baby to develop appropriately.
+Some women have a variant gene that reduces the transport of DHA in the body.
+Get genetic testing before conception to determine if you need to add more DHA to reach recommended levels for your baby to develop appropriately.

 The Genate Test

 Using a prenatal genetic nutrition test, we help expectant mothers understand how their diet and genetics impact their developing baby.
-The Genate Test focuses on five metabolic pathways and 317 genetic variants to determine how your unique genetic profile can cause nutrient deficiencies essential for fetal growth and cognitive development.
-With the test results and nutrition counseling, you can customize your diet and supplement intake to optimize fetal growth and your baby’s mental development.
+The Genate Test focuses on five metabolic pathways and 325 genetic variants to determine how your unique genetic profile can cause nutrient deficiencies essential for fetal growth and cognitive development.
+With the test results and nutrition counseling provided by our team of registered dietitians, you can customize your diet and supplement intake to optimize fetal growth and your baby’s overall growth and development.